henry-tran-1/task-manager/README.md

 - **Styling:** Tailwind CSS

 ## License
-This project is licensed under the MIT License - see the [LICENSE]()
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.